Skip to main content

 This means that the employer must have in place administrative, physical, and technical safeguards to protect the information.
 If, on the other hand, the program is offered by the employer directly and not as part of a group health plan, then the information collected is not protected by HIPAA.
 However, other federal or state laws may still apply.

-How Does Define A Group Health Plan?
+How Does HIPAA Define A Group Health Plan?

 A wellness program that simply provides health education would likely not be considered a group health plan.
 However, a program that provides medical screenings or immunizations would likely meet the definition.
-The determination of whether a wellness program is a group is a complex legal question that should be made in consultation with legal counsel.
+The determination of whether a wellness program is a group health plan is a complex legal question that should be made in consultation with legal counsel.

 • Administrative Safeguards These include the development and implementation of written privacy and security policies and procedures, as well as the designation of a privacy and security official.